 In order to produce high quality software consistently across an entire platform care must be taken to lower the barriers to contribution while maximizing each's value.

 It is my contention that this can be acheived by striking a fitting balance between the automations of man and machine.
 All people interacting with the software, from development to usage, are directly incorporated into the continuously integrating production process.
 This all but necessitates a completely F/LOSS environment.

-As such `gaia` is licensed under the `AGPL` and designed to run exclusively on `GNU/Linux` systems.
-It is assumed and ultimately imposed that all software produced using the `gaia` methodology shall be similarly licensed under the `AGPL`.
+GNU/Linux systems.
+It is assumed and ultimately imposed that all software produced using the

 Microsoft Windows is closed source.
 Apple OS X is based on Darwin, a BSD.